Altered States of consciousness

 - 8:00 – Discussion of our journey and what it meant to us

-For those that are interested in joining from a distance, we do both Facebook live as well as Zoom.
-Please preregister and contact ahead of time for the distance option if you would like to participate live instead of just “watching it” via FB live.
+For those that are interested in joining from a distance, we use Zoom.
+Please preregister and contact ahead of time for the distance option if you would like to participate live.
+Eventually we will host them in person again.

 There is a suggested journey topic, but you can always bring you own.
 Sometimes it’s just discussion about what has been going on in regards to themes in people’s lives.
 If you are not on the newsletter, please click here.
 If you’re on Facebook, this link will bring you to the Journey group FB page.
 This is where I make announcements to what the suggested topic of the week is.